Top 5 MCP Gateways for Regulated Industries in 2026

 Key capabilities for regulated industries:

-- Tool-level RBAC: Access controls operate at individual tool granularity rather than server level, enabling administrators to allow read-only operations while blocking write tools within the same MCP server
+• Tool-level RBAC: Access controls operate at individual tool granularity rather than server level, allowing read-only operations while blocking write tools within the same MCP server.

 4. Microsoft Azure MCP Gateway

-Microsoft offers MCP gateway functionality through both an open-source gateway for Azure Kubernetes Service (AKS) and integration with Azure API Management (APIM).
+Microsoft offers MCP gateway functionality through an open-source gateway for Azure Kubernetes Service (AKS) and integration with Azure API Management (APIM).

 Key capabilities for regulated industries: